Call now for a FREE Consultation

 Is Hit And Run The Same As Leaving The Scene Of An Accident?

 Many people wonder what the difference is between a hit and run and leaving the scene of an accident.
-The fact is, there is essential no difference between these terms as they both refer to failing to report an accident.
+The fact is, there is essentially no difference between these terms as they both refer to failing to report an accident.

 ‘Leaving the scene of an accident’ is the legal term for the offence, whilst ‘hit and run’ is often the more commonly used term in informal situations.
 If you drive away from an accident without stopping, exchanging details and helping any victims, you could be charged with leaving the scene of an accident.
 However, if you make sure that you have followed these steps before leaving the scene, you should be in the clear.